Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     ])
 ```

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the date range picker looks like" caption="Figure 3.
-Interactive feature: The date range picker of the dashboard." %}
+Interactive feature: the date range picker." %}

 By default (when the dashboard is first loaded), we set the date range from the earliest date to the latest date in the `date_col` column of the dataframe.
 Remember that those two dates are 365 days apart (the actual difference shown in the date picker could be shorter due to the fact that the most recent data may not be available yet).